unisave-cloud/worker/docs/initialization.md

 In the current working folder of the worker process (the same folder where the `UnisaveWorker.exe` file is located), a folder named `backend` is created and into that folder all the game backend files are downloaded.
 That folder serves as the root for the game backend files, including any possible assets in the future (its contents would mirror the structure of a Unity project folder in that case).

-During worker startup, if this folder exists, it gets deleted.
-This is to make debugging from Rider easier and it should not happen in production (where the folder should not be present in the container to begin with).
+During worker initialization, if this folder already exists, it gets deleted.
+This is to make debugging from Rider easier and to clear out any mess from a potential previous failed initialization.
+It should not happen in production under normal circumstances though (where the folder should not be present in the container to begin with).
 Therefore an appropriate warning is logged to the console.

 ## Unisave request handling during initialization